-Fall racing season is here, and the races we decided to stay committed to run virtual, are fast approaching.
-We have done the training, put in the work and we are ready to race!
-When we show up race morning, it will look and feel different.
+Fall racing season is here, and the races we decided to stay committed to run virtual are fast approaching.
+We have done the training, put in the work, and we are ready to race!
+When we show up on race morning, it will look and feel different.
 And yet, we have a chance to race and compete in a new way.
 We have a chance to show up for ourselves and for our love of the sport of running.
-We have a chance to run hard for a personal record, reminding us that we are strong whether we are on the course alone, or surrounded by hundreds or thousands of others.
-We have a chance to have fun, to truly celebrate our commitment and our appreciation for the strength and health of our own bodies.
+We have a chance to run hard for a personal record, reminding us that we are strong whether we are on the course alone or surrounded by hundreds or thousands of others.
+We have a chance to have fun, truly celebrate our commitment and our appreciation for our own bodies’ strength and health.
 We have a chance to remind ourselves that during a great struggle, we can also find great strength.

 You have made all the plans and have done all the training.
 The last piece to the puzzle for a memorable virtual race experience is all mental.
-Virtual racing allows for a new opportunity to remind yourself why it is that you lace up the running shoes, put in all the miles, and head to the start line on race day.
+Virtual racing allows for a new opportunity to remind yourself why you lace up the running shoes, put in all the miles, and head to the start line on race day.
 Just as you would make a mental race plan for any other race, do the same for your virtual race.
 Think about the course, miles where you hope to feel strong and at ease, and about the miles where you may begin to struggle and need to tap into some mental cues.
-Think about cues to remind yourself of your running form and develop your own mantras that work for you throughout different parts of the course.
-Visualize yourself feeling comfortable and strong, as well as the tough miles and how you choose to respond with grit and perseverance.
-Taking the time to think about your mental race plan, with specific needs for virtual racing will allow your body and mind to relax into the experience, for you have prepared your brain for this unique experience.
+Think about cues to remind yourself of your running form and develop your own mantras that work for you throughout different course parts.
+Visualize yourself feeling comfortable and strong and the tough miles and how you choose to respond with grit and perseverance.
+Taking the time to think about your mental race plan, with specific needs for virtual racing, will allow your body and mind to relax into the experience, for you have prepared your brain for this unique experience.

 Virtual race day is another chance to celebrate our strength and our health.
-Acknowledge the goals you set for out for this training cycle and hold them up high, know they are within your reach, and the process of discovering what you are capable of, is the most exciting part of the whole journey.
+Acknowledge the goals you set out for this training cycle and hold them up high.
+Know they are within your reach, and the process of discovering what you are capable of is the most exciting part of the whole journey.
 It is great to have others believe in us and see our potential; however, we must be willing to do this for ourselves.
 We must be our biggest cheerleaders, and we must, without a doubt, believe in our ability to accomplish the goals we set for ourselves and fall in love with the process of seeing what we are made of.

-So, enjoy the race week, make your plan for race day, believe in yourself, and all you are capable of.
-Remind yourself of your why, your strength, your resilience, your health, and your ability to run.
+So, enjoy the race week, make your plan for race day, believe in yourself and all you are capable of.
+Remind yourself of your why, strength, resilience, health, and ability to run.
 Run with gratitude and run to have fun.
-We will all be together again in person at a start line, until then, enjoy your virtual race experience and soak it all up.
+We will all be together again in person at a start line.
+Until then, enjoy your virtual race experience and soak it all up.
 Happy Running and Happy Racing.

 - By Kate Busch